mlanza/ai-literacy/301/02-bead-in-a-cup.md

 It’s recognizing that AI can’t pull from your mind — it can only work with what’s in view.

-Context engineering is how we decide *what* to show it, and *how*.
+**Context engineering is putting enough integrity into what's been captured and communicated in your prompt — and its payload — that one can reasonably anticipate a good output.**

-The more visible your process becomes, the more useful your AI gets.
+The more visible your process becomes, the better you get at exposing the necessary information, the more likely your AI will be able to assist.

 That’s the handoff.